Constraint Learning to Define Trust Regions in Predictive-Model Embedded Optimization: PMO with Trust-Region Constraints

+Constraints \eqref{constr:PMO-IF1} ensure that exactly one of the leaf nodes from each tree in the isolation forest is selected.
+Constraints \eqref{constr:PMO-IF2} require that the depth of the selected leaf node $l$ in each tree $t$ is larger than the threshold $d$.
+Constraints \eqref{constr:PMO-IF3} and constraints \eqref{constr:PMO-IF4} ensure that, for any leaf node that is selected, the domain of the solution is limited to the feature ranges determined by the path leading to that leaf node.
+Constraints \eqref{constr:PMO-IF6} ensure that $\boldsymbol{x}$ belongs to the domain defined by the corresponding leaf nodes selected.
+The combination of these constraints ensure that solution $\boldsymbol{x}$ does not correspond to a leaf node of any tree that can be labeled as an outlier.

-\subsection{Mahalanobis Distance Constraints}
+\subsubsection{Mahalanobis Distance Constraints}

-The Mahalanobis Distance (MD), introduced by \citet{mahalanobis1936generalized}, measures the number of standard deviations between a given point and the centroid of a distribution.
+In Section \ref{subsec:PMO-PCA model}, we introduced a distance-based approach to penalizing solutions further away from the training data subspace defined by PCA.
+Instead of capturing the distance from a data point to a subspace, we propose to use the Mahalanobis Distance (MD) \citep{mahalanobis1936generalized}, which measures the number of standard deviations between a given point and the centroid of a distribution.
 MD has been used for detecting multivariate outliers in different application areas such as psychology \citep{leys2018detecting}, archaeology \citep{papageorgiou2020ceramic}, and geotechnics \citep{zheng2021probabilistic}.

-We propose a constraint that restricts the MD between the solution vector $\mathbf{x}$ and the training data to be less than or equal to a parameter $\gamma$.
-Let $\Gamma(\mathbf{x})$ be the MD measure mentioned above, which is calculated as:
+We propose a MD constraint that restricts the MD between the solution $\boldsymbol{x}$ and the training input data to be less than or equal to a parameter $\gamma$.
+Let $\Gamma(\boldsymbol{x})$ be the MD measure mentioned above, which is calculated as:

 where $\boldsymbol\mu$ and \textbf{C} denote the mean vector and the covariance matrix of the training inputs, respectively.
 We propose adding constraint